Improved DIQKD protocols with finite-size analysis: Single-round bound

 We focused on several values of noisy preprocessing, ranging from $\p=0$ to $\p=0.45$.
 In each case, we first solved the minimization~\eqref{eq:intercept} heuristically for some selection of values of ${\lambda}$, in order to estimate the choice of $\lambda$ that yields a tight bound over the range of CHSH values in which $\breve{\lin}_\p({\constr})$ is affine.
 Then using our algorithm to get certified bounds on the corresponding $c_{\lambda}$ in~\eqref{eq:intercept}, we arrived at the final bounds

-some of which are shown in Fig.~\ref{fig:entbnds} (to express the bounds as functions of winning probability $w$ instead, as we require for other figures, simply replace $\constr$ in each expression with $8w-4$).
-From the $\p=0.3$ bound, we obtain the depolarizing-noise threshold of $9.33\pct$ mentioned previously.
-However, we were unable to obtain better thresholds using the higher values of $\p$, for reasons we shall now discuss.
+(To express the bounds as functions of winning probability $w$ instead, as we required for our various keyrate computations, simply replace $\constr$ in each expression with $8w-4$.)
+With these bounds, we computed the asymptotic keyrates for these noisy-preprocessing values, and we show the results up to $\p=0.3$ in Fig.~\ref{fig:keyrates}.
+From the $\p=0.3$ case, we obtain the depolarizing-noise threshold of $9.33\pct$ mentioned in the introduction.
+However, we were unable to obtain better thresholds using the higher values of $\p$, for reasons we shall soon discuss (in Sec.~\ref{sec:bestbnd} below).